What is an FHA home loan? How do these loans work? What makes them different from “regular” mortgage products.

 If both the borrower and the property being purchased meet all HUD and lender requirements, the loan will be finalized and the borrower will receive the funds needed to purchase the property.
 The funding occurs during the closing process, as with a regular mortgage loan.

 This article answers the question: What is an FHA loan and how does it work?
-If you’d like to learn more about this mortgage insurance program, visit the table of contents page and search for a topic that interest you.
-We have more than 55 FHA-related topics and tutorials on this website!
+If you’d like to learn more about this mortgage insurance program, visit the table of contents page and search for a topic that interests you.
+We have more than 75 FHA-related articles and tutorials on this website!